 Did I give up or did I make the right decision?
 In the grand scheme – does it really matter?
 Running is not life or death.
 This was a gathering of like minded individuals out to challenge their minds and bodies.
 But the things that will drive a person crazy…

 As this was not my 2017 focus race, I convinced myself during the 8th lap that it was okay to stop.
 My knees held up and I did not hit the famous reputed WALL.
 I made the smart decision, and although I wish I had done the 9th loop (just cuz), I know I made the right choice in stopping.
 My 50 mile race is in November (2017) and I have a long way to go to get there – risking injury was not an option.

 Mais, c’était une bonne journée.
 Le soleil était brillant!
 Et maintenant, j’ai une grande ampoule.
 Fantastique!
 But, it was a great day.
 The sun was shinning!
 And now, I have a big blister.
 Fantastic!

 What did I learn: Foot health is très important / very important (blisters will take you down).
 I’ll need to get actual trail shoes, and to find better socks.
 I also need to do more long runs on the weekends.

 My nutrition plan was sufficient but as much fluid as I took in, I didn’t use the bathroom from 8 a.m. till about 6 p.m.
 Probably need to consume more fliuids.

 As far as practicing my French: HAH – that didn’t go at all as planned.
 I had designated a theme for each loop.
 However, on the first loop I tried to count my steps in French and I couldn’t remember the difference between treize / thirteen and trente / thirty.
 Brain fog.

-During the second loop I tried to run through the basic French greetings dans ma tête, but found myself dazed and confused.
+During the second loop I tried to run through the basic French greetings dans ma tête / in my head, but found myself dazed and confused.